mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 flexible materials.

-The standard base garment is a coverall, usually decorated in patterns of the user’s choice.
-Camouflage is rare; garish designs that scream ‘here I am!’ are the norm.
+The standard base garment is a coverall, usually decorated in patterns of the user's choice.
+Camouflage is rare; garish designs that scream 'here I am!' are the norm.
 These attract as much fire as attention but are part of the Vargr way of life.
 Jacket-style base garments are also available, although they usually come with